 After our farm trip, we went to Mulvaney's Building and Loan in Sacramento for a tomato tasting followed by a lunch of seasonal goodness.
 The photo at the top of the page is a closeup of various heirlooms that we sampled while Lynn gave us information about each one and some suggestions on how to best use them.
 "Tomatoes," said Lynn, "make everything else taste better."
 She is convinced the popularity of Italian food is due to the tomato.
 It turns out, she was the perfect person to educate us on this trip; she's obsessed with tomatoes.

-are trendy right now, and this Caprese Martini we were served at a Harvest Dinner in a vineyard was a tasty, spicy example.
+Also, tomato cocktails are trendy right now, and the Caprese Martini we were served at a Harvest Dinner in a vineyard was a tasty, spicy example.
 It contains Bombay Saphire gin, Cocchi Americano wine, Muir Fire Roasted Tomato Water, basil oil, balsamic, and orange bitters, finished with a skewer with tomato and mozzarella.

 Our setting for dinner was absolutely beautiful.
 A three-piece band played as the sunset over the vineyards and we were served course after course of soup, salad, pasta, entree and dessert (a tomato and sweet cheese tart) - all made with fresh ripe tomatoes.

-I am now a little obsessed with tomatoes myself and inspired to snatch up as many end-of-summer vine-ripened ones I can.
-The first thing I plan to make when I get back from my family vacation in a little over a week will be the Summer Tomato Pudding from Lynn and Sally's "The Splendid Table's How to Eat Weekends
+I’m now a little obsessed with tomatoes and inspired to snatch up as many end-of-summer vine-ripened ones I can.
+The first thing I plan to make when I get back from my family vacation in a little over a week will be the Summer Tomato Pudding from Lynn and Sally's "The Splendid Table's How to Eat Weekends" cookbook.

 I hope you enjoyed the pictorial of my trip.
 I want to thank Muir Glen for the education and the experience.
 I've been using their products for quite some time now, and it was great to learn about how committed the company is to organics, sustainability (they have an amazing composting program for all their tomato waste), and the quality of their products.